 The situation is more complicated when looking at the thematic spaces, because, although there are no exact figures on their mortality, it is enough to review those of the industry, in general, to know how consumer trends are moving and what they are exposed to.

-In order to enter this type of business, it is necessary to have knowledge about intellectual property and copyrights due to the legal implications that may arise in the long run due to the improper use of registered trademarks.
+To enter this type of business, it is necessary to know about intellectual property and copyrights due to the legal implications that may arise in the long run due to the improper use of registered trademarks.

 In the business world, fashions are fleeting and if restaurateurs cannot adapt to this, not even the magic of Harry Potter or the Marvel Universe can save them from failure.